 A basic application is that multiple cameras at one or more interface cards are connected to the same trigger source.
 If all cameras have to acquire images for every trigger pulse.
 Simply connect the trigger source to all interface cards and set the same trigger configuration for all cameras.
-This applet supports up to two cameras.
-Set the same parameters for both cameras.
-Multiple trigger systems are allowed to share the same trigger input, so you do not have to connect your trigger source to two inputs.
+This applets supports up to 4 cameras.
+Set the same parameters for all cameras.
+Multiple trigger systems are allowed to share the same trigger input, so you do not have to connect your trigger source to 4 inputs.

 If you do not have an external trigger source, but use the generator or the software trigger you can synchronize the triggers to ensure camera exposures at the same moment.
 Simply output the camera control signal on a digital trigger output and connect this output to a digital input of other interface cards which have to be synchronized with the master.
 In the slave applets bypass the input to the camera control outputs.
-In addition to that, this applet includes a special trigger mode called Synchronized.
-This mode can be chosen for the second camera.
-The second camera uses the trigger pulses at the output of the first camera as input source.
-However, users will still have to configure the pulse form generators in the trigger system of the second camera and will still have to allocate them to the trigger outputs.
+In addition to that, this applet supports up to 4 cameras and includes a special trigger mode called Synchronized.
+This mode can be chosen for all camera ports except the first one.
+The "slave" cameras use trigger pulses at the output of the first camera as input source.
+However, users will still have to configure the pulse form generators in the trigger system of the slave cameras and will still have to allocate them to the trigger outputs.